BerndSchuscha/cfb-steel-datasets/README.md

 |Hardness data| |  |

-> If you are unsure which dataset you need, feel free to contact us via email or raise an issue in this repository.
+> If you need more information about a dataset, feel free to contact us via email or raise an issue in this repository.

 ---